RetroPie/RetroPie-Docs/docs/Doom.md

 ### Configuring controls for lr-prboom

-lr-prboom utilises normal Retroarch control configurations found in the RetroArch menu by pressing 'select+x' after the game software has launched.
-After opening the RetroArch menu, navigate to 'Quick Menu' and then to 'Controls'.
+lr-prboom utilises normal Retroarch control configurations found in the RetroArch menu by pressing 'select+x' on your controller after the game software has launched.
+From the RetroArch menu, navigate to 'Quick Menu' and then to 'Controls'.

 For more information on custom RetroArch controls see: [RetroArch Configuration](https://github.com/retropie/retropie-setup/wiki/retroarch-configuration)

 ### Configuring controls for ZDoom

-ZDoom controls can be set from the Doom options menu by pressing 'esc' after the game software has launched.
+ZDoom controls can be found in the Doom options menu by pressing any button or key after the game software has launched.
+Although the initial configuration may need to be started with a keyboard, full joystick autonomy is possible after being set.

 ### How to Launch Doom IWADs and Mods (PWADs) from Emulationstation using lr-prboom